Skip to content

 30. Reports total volume (or percentages) sourced from third-party supplying mills that come from the supplying mills' own operations and third parties?

-The company reports that of its total external supply of CPO volume, 56.1% of the FFB processed at these third-party mills originates directly from their own plantations, while 43.9% is sourced from external FFB suppliers.
+The company reports that for its third-party supplying mills, 52.5% of the FFB processed at these third-party mills originates directly from their own plantations, while 47.5% is sourced from external FFB suppliers.

 • Y